 Assuming that the seven Spirits before God's throne ARE the seven angels of the seven churches... the steps of divine communication were: God - Jesus - Angel - Apostle - Angels of the Seven Churches - Seven Congregations.

 So, we have six levels of authority in the transmission.
 Since seven is God's number of completion, I would expect to see seven levels, instead of six.
 The Holy Spirit is a likely choice for the seventh, since the Holy Spirit indwells all believers and teaches us all things (John 14:26, 1 John 2:27) .
 In fact, those two scriptures argue that the Holy Spirit must be involved.
-But, the Holy Spirit is not mentioned anywhere in the book of Revelation.
-Possibly we are to see Him as the seventh of an incomplete six authorities in the transmission.
+Possibly we are to see the Holy Spirit as the seventh of an incomplete six authorities in the transmission.

 But, if the seven Spirits before God's throne are NOT the seven angels of the seven churches, we end up with two incomplete series of steps, neither of which trace the message from God to the seven congregations.
 The two incomplete communication series resulting from this assumption are: